Obert Logan: Dallas Cowboys (first stint)

-Logan was signed as an undrafted free agent by the Dallas Cowboys after the 1965 NFL Draft.
+Logan was signed as an undrafted free agent by the Dallas Cowboys after the 1965 NFL draft.
 The team tried him first at flanker, before moving him to safety, where he would end up surprising observers by making the Cowboys opening day roster for the 1965 season.

-As a rookie, he was a reserve playing behind Mel Renfro, until the fifth game when he was named the starter at free safety.
+As a rookie, Logan was a reserve playing behind Mel Renfro, until the fifth game, when he was named the starter at free safety.
 Early in his first season, he forced a kickoff fumble that resulted in a touchdown.
-One of his 3 interceptions came against the Philadelphia Eagles, when he picked off a Norm Snead goal-line pass with two minutes left to secure a 21-19 win.
-Against the San Francisco 49ers, Larry Stephens blocked a field goal that Logan returned to the Cowboys 47-yard line, helping the Cowboys set up a last minute touchdown to end a 5-game losing streak.
+One of his three interceptions came against the Philadelphia Eagles, when he picked off a Norm Snead goal-line pass with two minutes left to secure a 21–19 win.
+Against the San Francisco 49ers, Larry Stephens blocked a field goal that Logan returned to the Cowboys' 47-yard line, helping the Cowboys set up a last minute touchdown to end a five-game losing streak.
 In the last game of the season against the New York Giants, he returned a blocked field goal by Cornell Green 60 yards for a key touchdown, helping his team win the game, complete the first non-losing season in franchise history and advance to the Playoff Bowl.
-In 1965, he was a key member of the special teams unit which blocked nine field goals (three times as many as other team in the NFL and Logan blocked two of those), 5 extra points and 1 punt, totaling 15 kicks blocked.
+In 1965, he was a key member of the special teams unit which blocked nine field goals (three times as many as other team in the NFL and Logan blocked two of those), five extra points and one punt, totaling 15 kicks blocked.